Abhishek29192/bmi-next/libraries/migrate/README.md

 # Migrate

-This package uses the [`contentful-migrate`](https://github.com/deluan/contentful-migrate) lib to create content types and migrations with code.
-All commands run through the `start` script, which is also aliased to `migrate` in the root of the monorepo.
+This package uses the [`contentful-migration`](https://github.com/contentful/contentful-migration) lib to create content types and migrations with code.

 ## Setup